ShivanshSingh109/Line-Follower-with-ESP8266/README.md

-<h1>Line Following Robot with ESP8266, 3 IR Sensors, and L293D Motor Driver</h1>
+<h1>Line Following Robot with ESP8266, 3 IR Sensors and L293D Motor Driver</h1>

-<p>This repository contains the code and schematic for building a line-following robot using the ESP8266, 3 IR sensors, and the L293D motor driver.
-The robot is capable of following a line, making sharp turns (up to 60 degrees), performing U-turns, and resuming path tracking even after a line break.</p>
+<p>This repository contains the code and schematic for building a line-following robot using the ESP8266, 3 IR sensors and the L293D motor driver.
+The robot is capable of following a line, making sharp turns (up to 60 degrees), performing U-turns and resuming path tracking even after a line break.</p>

 <h2>Features</h2>
 <ul>